Prisma Client extensions

 - Extended clients cannot conflict with each other, or with the standard client.

-- All extended clients and the standard client communicate with the same Prisma query engine.
+- All extended clients and the standard client communicate with the same Prisma ORM query engine.

 - All extended clients and the standard client share the same connection pool.